 Each person is unique and no one diet works for everyone.
 For example, you will see that nuts are included in this anti inflammatory foods list.
 But many people are allergic to nuts.
 It doesn't mean that they are bad for everyone no more than it means that they are good for everyone.

 Start with healthy whole foods, then adapt as needed.
-So what you have to do is listen to your intuition and to your body.
+What you have to do is listen to your intuition and to your body.

 If you have a craving for one of the ingredients listed on this anti inflammatory foods list, there's a good chance that your body needs the nutrients in it.